burlachenkok/burlachenkok.github.io/_posts/2021-1-14-OpenSource-KD-Tree-implementation.md

 6. Search in databases
 7. Computer Graphics

 But KD tree generalizes for higher dimension and this implementation supports it.
-Based on my knowledge from Datamining lectures (http://web.stanford.edu/class/cs246/) from prof. Jure Leskovec in high dimensional space is almost the true that every thing is very far from everything so if you choice of using for **K Nearest Neighboors**
+Based on my knowledge from Datamining lectures [CS246](http://web.stanford.edu/class/cs246/) from prof. Jure Leskovec in high dimensional space is almost the true that every thing is very far from everything so if you choice of using for **K Nearest Neighboors**
-(https://sites.google.com/site/burlachenkok/k-nearest-neighbors-and-things-around-it) and you choice for distanceFunction or dissimilarity metric is based on Eculidan norm in $$R^d$$ then this library will help you for your C++ implementation.
+[https://sites.google.com/site/burlachenkok/k-nearest-neighbors-and-things-around-it](https://sites.google.com/site/burlachenkok/k-nearest-neighbors-and-things-around-it) and you choice for distance function or dissimilarity metric is based on Eculidan norm in $$R^d$$ then this library will help you for your C++ implementation.